jfahrer/ansible-dev-mac/README.md

   * rspec expectations cheat-sheet
 * Sign in to chrome
 * Setup 1password
-* Enable shiftit
+* Enable Shiftit
-* Install Todoist, Bear, Shush and Healthier from the AppStore
+* Install Bear and Shush from the AppStore

 ## Installing requirements